 3. Formulate your questions clearly and understandably.

-Tips for the proper selection of question types can be found in the first part of our article series: Asking correctly – Part 1: Choose the right question type
+You can read tips on the right selection of question types in the first part of our article series: Asking Right – Part 1: Choose the Right Question Type

-You can easily integrate quizzes and surveys into your training by printing them out for your participants before the date – or you can choose the digital route on an online platform, for example with blink.it.
+Quizzes and surveys can be easily integrated into your training by printing them out for your participants before the session – or you choose the digital way on an online platform, for example, with blink.it.

-If you want to learn more about learning trends, practical tips, and blended learning, subscribe to our blog and receive new reading material for trainers, coaches, and speakers in the newsletter once a week!
+If you want to learn more about learning trends, practical tips, and blended learning, subscribe to our blog and receive new reading material for trainers, coaches, and speakers once a week in the newsletter!